kainotomo/invoice2erpnext/README.md

   - Poor quality scans of invoices
   - Missing critical data (vendor name, invoice date, etc.)
   - Inconsistent totals that can't be reconciled
-  - Connection issues with the extraction service
+  - Connection issues with KAINOTOMO extraction service

 For best results, ensure your invoice files are clear, properly scanned, and contain all critical information.